leksangpelkey/nypdopendata/README.md

 Which age group commits the highest offenses?

-To answer these question i have walk through many different pandas, matplotlib and seaborn methods.
+To answer these question i have walk through calling different libraries like pandas, matplotlib and seaborn.
 They include:

 adding column